yamengxi/semantic-segmentation/README.md

 model = MobileV3Large.from_pretrained('checkpoint.pth')
 ```

-Under the default training configuration, this model should have 3.6M parameters and F=256 filters in the segmentation head.
-You can experiment with modifying the configuration in `scripts/train_mobilenet_large.yml` to train other models, such as those based on MobileNetV3-Small.
+Under the default training configuration, this model should have 3.2M parameters and F=128 filters in the segmentation head.
+You can experiment with modifying the configuration in `scripts/train_mobilev3_large.yml` to train other models.
+If your GPU does not have enough memory to train, you can try reducing the batch size `bs_trn` or input crop size.

 ## Notes from Eric